What Is Endometriosis?

 • STD serologies

-Adjuvant in chronic residual pain after treatment of the infectious focus
+Adjuvant for chronic residual pain after treatment of the infectious focus

 Pelvic Floor Myofascial Dysfunction / Levator Ani Syndrome